slin-zhq/tematrix_spec/api_spec/api_spec_en.md

 Step 0.
 Build query

-- `GET /query-builder/keyword-suggestions`: Get AI keyword suggestions based on seed keyword.
+- `GET /query-builder/keyword-suggestions?seedKeyword="<seedKeyword>"`: Get AI keyword suggestions based on seed keyword.
-  - Request param: `seed_keyword`
-  - Response: List of suggested keywords.
+  > Q: Why `GET` with a query parameter `seedKeyword`?
+  > A: Because:
+  >
+  > - `GET` is safe/idempotent and supports caching/bookmarking.
+  > - Query params are discoverable and follow typical search endpoints.
 - `POST /projects`: Executing a search is equivalent to creating a new project.
-  - Request body includes the boolean query built by user, and user ID from session.
-  - Response includes the project ID and search results (patents and papers).

 Step 1.
 Select patents and papers

 - `PATCH /projects/{projectId}/selections`: Save selected patents and papers for the next step.

-  - Request body includes the selected patent and paper IDs.
-  - Response includes save confirmation, and pre-generated AI suggestions for matrix dimensions.
-This action is synchronous for our use case.
-For bigger datasets, we consider making this asynchronous with a job resource.

 <!-- - `PATCH /projects/{projectId}`: Confirm selections (advance project state and optionally trigger matrix spec suggestions).
   - Request body includes ids of selected patents and papers.